 EDUCATION IS NOT ENOUGH

-Today, we're learning that a formal education will give us the knowledge you need to see our world's new challenges.
-But, we're also discovering that seeing these challenges is not the same thing as having the mindsets and the skillsets that are needed in order to respond and cope with them.
+Today, we're learning that a formal education will give us the knowledge we need to at least see our world's new challenges.
+But, we're also discovering that seeing these challenges is not the same thing as having the mindsets and the skillsets that are needed to respond and cope with them.
 In a world like ours -- one filled with radical complexities and accelerating rates of change — a high-quality liberal education is a necessity.
-But, by itself, no matter how good it is, a formal education will never be enough to let master the 21st Century’s newest challenges.
-At best, an education can only be a small part of what, for each of us, must eventually become a lifelong learning journey
+But, by itself, no matter how good it is, a formal education will never be enough to let you master the 21st Century’s newest challenges.
+At best, a formal education can only be a small part of what, for each of us, must eventually become a lifelong learning journey.

 In our new Mach 2 world, lifelong learning journeys must become for us “the new normal.”
 For that to be true, each of us needs three essential things:

 What these days experts know as a “liberal education.”

 A thorough exposure to the techniques and tools of experiential and transformational learning, especially those skillsets that show us how to make effective use of all the knowledge and experience we’ve acquired since we became an adult.

 The learning skills that will let us make use of the experiences we’ve had, both good and bad, in ways that deepen our personal and professional development, accelerate our success, and help us settle into pathways that lead us to the careers we want, the relationships we need, and the lives we’re hoping for.